Tenrec-Builders/pi-scan/README.md

 1. On the disk configuration page, Pi Scan searches for and mounts your external storage.
 The external storage is used for configuration, debugging logs, and it is where the scanned images are saved.
 Plug in your USB drive or SD Card Reader and SD Card.
 After a few seconds, your drive will be detected and you will be able to tap next.
 If your drive is not detected, try unplugging and replugging in the device.
 1. On the camera configuration page, Pi Scan searches for two cameras attached via USB to the Pi.
 Once it finds them, you will be able to optionally set the zoom level or move on to the next step.
 1. (Optional) Zoom settings can be set for each camera individually.
 Tap test shot to capture a photo from each camera and then adjust the zoom settings in the upper left and upper right corners.
 Don't worry if the pages are on the wrong side for now.
 When you've set the zoom level you like, tap done.
 The zoom setting is saved to the external storage, so as long as you keep using the same card, you won't have to re-adjust the zoom settings.
+1. (Optional) Shutter speed can be set for each camera.
+If your photos are consistently too underexposed or overexposed, tweak the shutter speed.
 1. In order to keep consistent focus, Pi Scan will auto-focus once in each session and then lock that focus for the remainder of the shots.
 In order to get the best focus shot, you will want to press two pages against the platen of your scanner just as if you were scanning them and then tap the 'Refocus'.
 Verify on the preview that the focus is good.
 You will also want to verify that the 'odd' page is pointing to an odd numbered page in your book and that the 'even' page is pointing to an even numbered page.
 If they are not, you can tap swap to swap the two pages.
 This will ensure that the pages are interleaved properly when scanning.
 1. During scanning, press pages agains the platen and tap the 'Capture' button.
 After hearing the shutters on the camera, you can flip to the next page while Pi Scan is processing the photos.
 On your first scan, you will want to verify that everything looks good.
 And you will want to do the same periodically as you scan.
 If you notice a problem during the scan, you can recapture the last two pages with the 'Rescan' button.
 1. Once scanning is complete, tap 'Done' which will take you back to the start screen.
 Then you can remove your external storage and move the files from it to your computer.
 If you are scanning the same book in multiple sessions, Pi Scan will continue numbering images where you left off.
 If you move all of the images from the external storage, it will start saving at '0000.jpg' again.